 Suzuki-rōshi: After.
 Yeah, that is not so good [laughs].
 That is not so good.
-Your practice should continue and develop, you know, moment after moment.
+Your practice should continue and develop, moment after moment.
 Your firewood does not become ash.
 Ash is ash, and firewood is firewood.
-And that you-hot-that you work in the garden, even though there are many flies, even though sun is strong, that is your practice at that time, and that practice actually extended to the practice of this evening: our practice of shikantaza.
-That is why you have good feeling when you appear in zendō with white tabi, with people, and recite, you know, sūtra and make bow.
+And that you are hot-that you work in the garden, even though there are many flies, even though sun is strong, that is your practice at that time, and that practice actually extended to the practice of this evening: our practice of shikantaza.
+That is why you have good feeling when you appear in zendō with white tabi, with people, and recite sūtra and make bow.
 You see?
 Your practice is going on and on and on.

-Student C: When I started in the garden [?] this spring I thought-if-if -if my understanding-I think I understand what you're saying.
+Student C: When I started in the garden this spring I thought, if my understanding-I think I understand what you're saying.
 However, for some reason my mind is blank about what the ... of what happened.
-Sometimes it-sometimes I feel bad about what happened.
-But because I feel bad about what happened, I may be tongue-tied [?] and [1 word]-not to do bad, whatever that is.
+Sometimes I feel bad about what happened.
+But because I feel bad about what happened, I may be tongue-tied and... -not to do bad, whatever that is.

-Suzuki-rōshi: That is, you know, another practice, you know.
-To reflect on what you do is quite different practice [than] you had before in-in the garden.
+Suzuki-rōshi: That is another practice.
+To reflect on what you do is quite different practice than you had before in the garden.
 Refreshed practice.
-There is-of course there is some connection, but you are not actually continuing same practice.
-Same practice but, you know, renewed practice.
-Not same-not same but not different, we say.
+Of course there is some connection, but you are not actually continuing same practice.
+Same practice but, renewed practice.
+Not same but not different, we say.
 So you should understand in that way.

 You should think about it, but you shouldn't stick to it.
 Why you shouldn't stick to it is it is renewed practice already, and that you feel bad is good.
 Who feels bad about it?
 Not your small mind, which was disturbed by flies, but it is by big mind-big mind thinks that was not good.
-So you have your practice at that time, you know: practice of big mind.
-When you are annoyed by, you know, by flies, that was small-minded practice, but ...
+So you have your practice at that time, practice of big mind.
+When you are annoyed by flies, that was small-minded practice, but ...
 [Sentence not finished.
 Tape turned over.]

-We say, if you fell down by [on] the ground, you will stand up, you know, by the ground.
+We say, if you fall down on the ground, you will stand up by the ground.
 Do you understand?
-If you fell-if you, you know, lose your practice because of the annoyance you have with flies, you will stand up [by the] same annoyance.
-Because when you say "I was annoyed by flies and that was not good practice," then already you stand-stood up, because you have big mind already.
+If you fall-if you lose your practice because of the annoyance you have with flies, you will stand up by the same annoyance.
+Because when you say "I was annoyed by flies and that was not good practice," then already you stood up, because you have big mind already.
 Do you understand?

 So it is okay, even [laughs] you don't have to be concerned about it so much-about your bad practice so much.
-But to-to be concerned about it is good, because it is a practice of big mind.
-So [loud mike noise] those who-you cannot say this has [6-8 words unclear].
-If you fell on the ground you will stand up by the same old ground.
-If you say "My practice is not good," [5-6 words], you are not standing already like this.
-So that -because of this, you know, same old problem, you can stand up.
+But to be concerned about it is good, because it is a practice of big mind.
+If you fall on the ground you will stand up by the same old ground.
+If you say "My practice is not good," you are not standing already like this.
+So because of this same old problem, you can stand up.